 Sclerotherapy is a routine method of closing and eliminating tiny spider veins on the skin surface by injecting them with medication.
 The SMIL interventional radiology physician uses a very fine needle to inject a solution directly into the veins causing the vein lining to seal.
 This shuts down the blood flow which gave them a discolored appearance.
 Over time the veins are then naturally absorbed by the body and disappear.
 Sclerotherapy can also be used to treat branches of varicose veins that would not be optimally treated by ablation or phlebectomy Sometimes the abnormal vein to be treated is slightly below the skin and not easily seen with the naked eye.
 In those cases ultrasound is used to help direct these injections.
 The downtime from sclerotherapy is minimal.

 Follow up SMIL ultrasound scans confirm closure of veins treated by each of these methods.

 One frequent question is: “Why don’t we need the veins which are ablated or removed by these procedures?”
 Simply put, all of the veins treated are classified as superficial veins and not critically important.
 The body simply re-routes blood into the deep veins of the legs, and from there back to the heart.

-The evaluation of potential venous disease in the legs starts with a simple visit here at the Scottsdale Medical Imaging Vein Clinic.
+The evaluation of potential venous disease in the legs starts with a simple visit here at the SMIL Medical Imaging Vein Clinic.
 If venous disease is thought to be present, then the next step is an evaluation using ultrasound imaging.
 A SMIL treatment plan is then developed and customized to the individual patient.